wbrp/docker-devpi/README.md

 ``docker-compose up -d``.
 Volumes will not be affected.

-## Adding basic auth

-Edit the files `nginx/auth.conf` and `nginx/htpasswd` and rebuild the containers.

 ## Upgrading to a new major Devpi version

 To upgrade Devpi, you need to [export and re-import the data][1].
 First, dump